Rowland Lyttleton Archer Davies

-Rowland Lyttleton Archer Davies (28 March 1837 – 11 July 1881) was an Australian author.
+Rowland Lyttleton Archer Davies (28 March 1837 – 11 July 1881) was an Australian writer.

 Davies was the son of Ven.
 Rowland Robert Davies, at one time Colonial Chaplain of Tasmania, and subsequently Archdeacon of Hobart (who came of a Mallow family, and died in 1880), was born in Longford, Van Diemen's Land.
 He was sent to England for his education, and returned to Tasmania in 1859.
 Davies, who at a very early period cultivated the belles lettres, married in Jan.
 1875, and died on 11 July 1881.
 After his death a selection from his literary productions was published, under the editorship of his English tutor: Poems and other Literary Remains, edited, with biographical sketch, by Charles Tomlinson, F.R.S.
 (Stanford, 1884).